BackupTheBerlios/sleep-svn/sleep/readme.txt

 To launch a sleep script from the command line:

 [raffi@beardsley ~/sleep/bin]$ java -jar sleep.jar filename.sl

 When sleep scripts are run directly on the command line, arguments are placed into the @ARGV variable.

+To launch a sleep script from the command line (without -jar):

+[raffi@beardsley ~/sleep/bin]$ java -classpath sleep.jar sleep.console.TextConsole filename.sl

+When sleep scripts are run directly on the command line, arguments are placed into the @ARGV variable.